shalomb/pfp-slides/PITCHME.md

       * Everything that is a _risk_.
       * All changes, no matter how small.

+---

 * Builds QA into the deliverable
   * Maintains -> Increases QA over iterations
   * Builds confidence in the deliverable and process

+---

-* Smooth delivery with a Quick feedback loop
+* Smooth delivery/Quick feedback
-  * Problems should be known ASAP. _Fail fast/early_
+  * Problems fail the pipeline. _Fail fast/early_
     * Prevention is better than cure!!
   * Every change brings value - and _risks_
     * Increasing costs to fix the longer issues remain
     * CI requires the _right_ foundation
   * Risk reduction (quantification)

+---

 * Minimal manual interactions
   * GitOps

+---

 * Uses the same process in every environment
   * Consistency, Consistency, Consistency!!